-Junior Students in the top 1/3 of their graduation class or Seniors in the top 1⁄2 of their graduation class are eligible to attend a Post-Secondary institution while earning High School graduation credits.
-This is an application process, and interested individuals should consult with the Principal or Counselor.
+Junior students in the top 1/3 of their graduation class or Seniors in the top 1⁄2 of their graduation class are eligible to attend a Post-Secondary institution while earning High School graduation credits.
+This is an application process, and interested individuals should consult with the Principal or Guidance Counselor.
 Clearbrook-Gonvick also has College in the High School courses available to interested students that desire to take 1-2 courses while still in High School.

-Clearbr ook-Gonvick Testing Requirements (2 2013-14) Current Seniors (2014) Current 10 & 11th Grade Current 9th Grade Take Grade 8 Career and College Assessment when available (ACT ASPIRE) Meet or have met Graduation Meet or have met Graduation AND Required Assessments for Diploma (GRAD) in writing, reading, and mathematics by: achieving Required Assessments for Diploma (GRAD) in writing, reading, and mathematics by: achieving Take Grade 10 Career and College Assessment proficiency on high school Title I proficiency on high school Title I Possibly assessments; passing GRAD retest; and/or meeting GRAD alternate routes assessments; passing GRAD retest; and/or meeting GRAD alternate routes Take College Placement Diagnostic Assessment OR OR AND Take Grade 11 College Entrance Assessment Take or have taken ACT/ WorkKeys/ Compass/ Armed Services Vocational Aptitude Battery (ASVAB) to meet requirements in writing, reading, and/or mathematics Take or have taken ACT/ WorkKeys/ Compass/ Armed Services Vocational Aptitude Battery (ASVAB) to meet requirements in writing, reading, and/or mathematics OR MTAS and Minnesota Alternate Assessment for Writing OR OR

-Have received score on equivalent assessment (district determined) to meet requirements in writing, reading, and/or mathematics Have received score on equivalent assessment (district determined) to meet requirements in writing, reading, and/or mathematics
+Clearbrook-Gonvick Testing Requirements (2022-2023) Current Seniors (2023) Current 11th Grade Take Grade ASVAB AND Take or have taken ACT/ Armed Services Vocational Take or have taken ACT// Armed Services Vocational Take ACT Aptitude Battery (ASVAB) to Aptitude Battery (ASVAB) to AND meet requirements in writing, reading, and/or mathematics meet requirements in writing, reading, and/or mathematics MTAS and Minnesota Alternate Assessment for Writing OR OR Have received score on equivalent assessment (district determined) to meet requirements in writing, reading, and/or mathematics Have received score on equivalent assessment (district determined) to meet requirements in writing, reading, and/or mathematics